sberrevoets/scottberrevoets.com/content/pages/about.md

 grows.

-That path took me from product engineering into mobile infrastructure and platform work: architecture, developer experience, testing strategy, release engineering, observability, and large-scale migrations.
+That path took me from product engineering into mobile infrastructure and platform work: architecture, developer experience, [testing strategy], release engineering, observability, and [large-scale migrations].
 I gravitate toward work that makes complicated systems more understandable and easier for teams to maintain over time.